Laravel is an open-source PHP web framework that can be used to develop web applications easier and faster through built-in features.

 The database access credentials you can find in the respective email.

-Step 3: Connect your Laravel application to MySQL database
+Step 3: Connect your Laravel application to the MySQL database

 You can create a new database via PHPMyAdmin.
 Browse to your phpMyAdmin URL (e.g.